 Features

-A combination of high-resolution, high-speed camera-based technology and infrared object tracking build a virtual 3D model of your swing and precisely measure club head and ball performance.
-Results are delivered nearly in real time.
+The QuadMAX uses a quadrascopic high-speed camera system.
+In combination with infrared object tracking, it builds a virtual 3D model of your swing and precisely measures club head and ball performance, with results being delivered nearly in real-time.

-• Essential Putting Analysis: gives you detailed insight into every aspect of your putting.
+Club data is included with the QuadMAX but can optionally be upgraded with the Essential Putting Analysis add-on, which gives you detailed insight into every aspect of your putting.

 Have you ever wanted to know which launch monitor Tiger Woods uses?
 That would be the Full Swing KIT, an advanced radar-based launch monitor built at Woods’ request and according to his standards.